By Nancy Armitage

 Glaces: Ice Cream molds shaped like a Train or a Teddybear or Santa Claus

-Christmas Candies: Chocolate Bonbons from Huylers, Peppermint Bonbons, Candies & cakes from Louis Sherry’s NYC,
+Christmas Candies: Chocolate Bonbons from Huylers, Peppermint Bonbons, Candies & Special Cakes from Louis Sherry’s NYC,

 Mincemeat Mini Tarts with Stars